jbeltranleon/kubernetes-and-docker/README.md

 Error response from daemon: conflict: unable to delete 2e6cc7c8b0ff (cannot be forced) - image is being used by running container ded9c8642876
 ```

+### Attached and Dettached cointainers

+* `start` command on docker start a cointainer that already exist, this command will be executed in dettached mode on the terminal **by default**.
+Use the flag `-a` to execute it with the attached mode.

+* `run` command on docker create and run a new container based on an image, this command will be executed in attached mode on the terminal **by default**.
+Use the flag `-d` to execute it with the dettached mode.

+* We could attached our terminal to a running container executing: `docker attach <cointainer-id>`